When Can I Claim Medical Malpractice?

 Basic requirements for a medical malpractice claim

-The doctor was negligent.
-Medical malpractice means that the doctor was not reasonably skilled, competent or careful in their diagnosis or treatment of your case.
-Further, you must prove that this misdiagnosis or erroneous treatment caused you harm that a different doctor would not have caused.
-It is not enough to say that you are not happy with the outcome or that their care was not the best possible available.
-In most states, your lawyer will need to present a medical expert to show what standards of treatment would be considered reasonably skillful and careful with regard to your case.
+2. The healthcare provider was negligent.
+Medical malpractice means that the doctor was not reasonably skilled, competent or careful in their diagnosis or treatment of a patient’s healthcare needs.
+The plaintiff must prove that this misdiagnosis or erroneous treatment or lack of treatment caused harm that a different doctor would not have caused.
+Note that an unsatisfactory outcomes is not enough to prove negligence.
+In most states, your lawyer will prove a deviation from the accepted standard of care by presenting the testimony of an expert medical witness.

 The doctor’s negligence caused the injury.
 Since most people go to a doctor when they are already sick, it is imperative that the doctor’s negligence caused the injury, not the illness itself.
-For example, if a patient dies after being diagnosed with brain cancer but the doctor didn’t try a reasonable course of treatment to cure it then he could be deemed negligent.
-Again, your attorney will likely be asked to present a medical expert to testify that the doctor’s negligence caused the death or injury.
+For example, if a patient dies after being diagnosed with brain cancer but the doctor didn’t employ a reasonable course of treatment then he could be deemed negligent.
+Medical malpractice attorneys must present a medical expert to testify that the doctor’s negligence caused the death or injury.

 The injury led to specific damages.
-It is not enough to prove that the doctor’s performance was below a reasonable standard of care; you must have experienced harm from the negligence.
-Harm can include physical pain, unnecessary medical bills, additional lost work and earning capacity, and mental anguish.
+It is not enough to prove that the doctor’s performance was below a reasonable standard of care; the patient must have suffered specific damages as a result of negligent care.
+Damages include physical pain and suffering, medical bills, lost work and earning capacity, disability, disfigurement and mental anguish.

-Although there are quite a few situations that could be deemed a legitimate medical malpractice case, most claims fall into one of the following three categories:
+Most medical malpractice claims fall into one of the following three categories:

 Failure to diagnose.
 It starts with a diagnosis.
 If a different and more competent doctor would have discovered the illness or made a different or more accurate diagnosis, which would have then led to a better outcome than what was achieved, then the patient may have a viable medical malpractice claim.

 Improper treatment.
 If the patient is treated for an illness in an incompetent way, or in a way that no reasonable doctor would treat for that illness and the treatment caused harm then the patient may have a sizeable medical malpractice claim.
-Patients may also have a claim if the correct treatment was chosen but administered incorrectly and therefore caused harm.
+Patients may also have a negligence case if the correct treatment was chosen but administered incorrectly and therefore caused harm.

 Failure to warn a patient of known risks.
-A physician is required to warn patients of known risks of a surgery, procedure or drug; this is called the duty of informed consent.
-If the patient would have requested an alternate treatment had they known about the risks, the doctor could be held liable if the treatment causes injury that should have been communicated.
+A physician is required to warn patients of the known risks of a surgery and undergoing anesthesia, procedure or drug ; this is called the duty of informed consent.
+If the patient would have requested an alternate treatment had they known about the risks, the doctor could be held liable if the treatment offered causes injury.

-Many states have specific rules for medical malpractice including limits on damages, requirements to submit your claim to your doctor or a medical malpractice review panel before filing with a lawyer, and strict time frames for filing from the date of the injury or from the time a patient could have known about the injury.
+Many states have specific rules for medical malpractice/negligence claims including limits on damages and requirements to submit your claim to your doctor or a medical malpractice review panel before filing with a lawyer.
+There are also strict time frames for filing a case from the date of the injury or from the time a patient could have known about the injury.
 An experienced medical malpractice lawyer will be able to discuss your legal rights.

 If you or a loved one was injured in an accident, you have enough to deal with.
 Let an experienced accident attorney fight for the full compensation that you deserve.
 It is not uncommon to receive a settlement from the insurance company that is five to ten times bigger with the help of a lawyer.
 Call the caring accident attorneys at Tario & Associates, P.S. in Bellingham, WA today for a FREE consultation!
 We have been representing residents of Whatcom County, Skagit County, Island County and Snohomish County since 1979.
 You will pay nothing up front and no attorney fees at all unless we recover damages for you!